-participant who helped more frequently with schoolwork and increased contact with child's teachers would be recorded in both categories but would be counted only once in the overall category of "increased Achievement of one or more of the increased involvement in children's education or children's literacy activities measures should be counted only once per participant.
+Achievement of one or more of the increased involvement in children's education or children's literacy activities measures should be counted only once pear participant.
 However, the specific outcome should be recorded in the subcategory and more than one outcome may be reported, so that the total for the three subcategories may be greater than the total reported for the overall category.
-For example, a involvement in children's education."
+For example, a participant who helped more frequently with schoolwork and increased contact with child's teachers would be recorded in both categories but would be counted only once in the overall category of "increased involvement in children's education."